 01 of 08

-Its Carnaval kickoff includes an intricate masquerade ball called "Baile dos Mascarados" as well as the tradition when the mayor hands over the keys of the city to the designated "Carnaval King."
+Carnaval in Salvadore kicks off with an intricate masquerade ball called "Baile dos Mascarados" and an event where the mayor hands over the keys of the city to the designated "Carnaval King."
 This ceremony signifies that the city belongs to the revelers of Carnaval, after which the parades commence to celebrate the spirit of its people.

-Visitors can get involved in local activities and celebrations by choosing a neighborhood block to join in marching the Carnaval parades.
+Visitors can get involved in local activities and celebrations by choosing a neighborhood block to join in the Carnaval parades.
 The only requirement to join a block is to buy a shirt to participate and follow the “trio elétricos” through the circuit around the city.
 If tourists prefer to take part as spectators of Carnaval, they can observe the parades by buying access to a “camarote” or “viewing box.”
-The viewing box is accompanied by live music, food, and drinks, not to mention that guests will have a great overall view of people dancing down the streets.
+The viewing boxes are often accompanied by live music, food, and drinks as well as a great overhead view of people dancing down the streets.
 Another alternative is to join in the independent blocks of the city where there is no cost to participate in Carnaval.

 02 of 08

-Carnaval in Diamantina, a colonial town in Minas Gerais, has the special distinction of taking place among narrow streets full of old mansions.
-Here the party seems to never stop with five days of non-stop festivities, day and night.
-By day, the street blocks get people dancing all over the streets, and at night, the Batucada groups and Bat Cave direct the batucada.
+Carnaval in Diamantina, a small colonial town in Minas Gerais, has the special distinction of taking place among narrow streets full of old mansions, remnants of the rich history of this 400-population town.
+Here the party seems to never end with five days of non-stop festivities, day and night.
+By day, the street blocks get people dancing down the cobblestones, and at night, the Batucada groups and Bat Cave direct the batucada.
 The celebration all takes place in the Old Market Square, with more than 15,000 joining the fun people daily.

 03 of 08

 In Fortaleza, the capital of the state of Ceará, the party has varied rhythms of music, away from the hegemony of samba and axe.
 What stands out the most are maracatu groups and dances at Iracema Beach and Avenue Domingos Olimpio, the most prominent locations of Fortaleza’s Carnaval.
 It is also here that visitors can witness participants dressed in blackface, a tradition in the city's maracatu cearense to enact Afro-Brazilian characters.
-However, the use of blackface in this tradition has recently received some backlash.
+However, the use of blackface in this tradition has recently received some backlash and has largely been discontinued.

 04 of 08

-Similar to Rio de Janeiro, São Paulo has a competition between different samba schools.
-Carnaval in Sao Paulo starts on the Friday and Saturday of Carnaval week, a day before Rio de Janeiro, at the Anhembi Sambadrome.
+Similar to Rio de Janeiro, São Paulo has a competition between different samba schools during its Carnaval, which starts on the Friday and Saturday of Carnaval week, a day before Rio de Janeiro, at the Anhembi Sambadrome.

 05 of 08

 Carnaval in Olinda and Recife is a unique experience.
-Recife has its own distinctive Carnaval symbol: the “Galo da Madrugada” (Rooster of Dawn).
-Millions of revelers follow this festive and folkloric doll down Forte das Cinco Pontas to the harbor during the traditional Saturday morning parade, dancing to frevo, Recife’s regional Carnaval music.
+Recife has its own distinctive Carnaval symbol: the “Galo da Madrugada” (Rooster of Dawn), and millions of revelers follow this festive and folkloric doll down Forte das Cinco Pontas to the harbor during the traditional Saturday morning parade, dancing to frevo, Recife’s regional Carnaval music.

 Recife’s neighbor, Olinda, also has carnival dancers jumping with umbrellas to frevo music.
-The five-day festival, beginning with the typical parade of giant puppets known as mamulengos.
+The five-day festival, beginning with the typical parade of giant puppets known as mamulengos, is a smaller and more accessible celebration than the Carnaval in Recife.

 06 of 08